Putting your existing work on GitHub Enterprise can let you share and collaborate in lots of great ways.

 Tip: If you're most comfortable with a point-and-click user interface, try adding your project with one of our desktop applications.
 For more information, see "How do I add repositories?" for Mac, and "Adding repositories with GitHub for Windows" for Windows.

-1. Create a new repository on your GitHub Enterprise instance.
+1. Create New Repository drop-down Create a new repository on your GitHub Enterprise instance.
 Do not initialize the new repository with a README file.
-Create New Repository drop-down

 2. In Terminal, change the current working directory to your local project.